IPod Shuffle: 1st generation

-The front of the iPod Shuffle has buttons for Play/Pause, Next Song/Fast Forward, Previous Song/Fast Reverse, and up and down volume adjustment.
-On the reverse, it features a battery level indicator light (activated by a button) and a three-position switch to turn the unit off or set it to play music in order or shuffled.
-It plugs directly into a computer's USB port (either 1.1 or 2.0), through which it also recharged its battery, which has an expected life of around 12 hours.
-The USB plug has additional pins for proprietary accessories and, when not in use, can be hidden beneath a cap.
+The front of the iPod Shuffle features an array of buttons, marketed as Control Pad, for Play/Pause, Next Song/Fast Forward, Previous Song/Fast Reverse, and up and down volume adjustment, as well as a concealed status LED.
+On the reverse, it features a battery level indicator light (activated by a button) and a three-position switch that can turn the unit off, set it to play music in order, or set the music to shuffled.

+It plugs directly into a computer's USB port (either 1.1 or 2.0), through which it also recharges its battery, which has an expected life of around 12 hours.
+The USB plug has additional pins capable of audio output for proprietary accessories and, when not in use, can be hidden beneath a cap.
 A second cap, included with the unit, has a lanyard attached which allows the iPod Shuffle to hang around the user's neck.

-As both already supported by its larger relatives and suggested by its design, the Shuffle can also be used as a USB flash drive - a feature further facilitated by the dropping of "Macintosh" (HFS Plus) format: all Shuffles are formatted to FAT32 regardless of the operating system used for restoring them. iTunes also allowed users to reserve part of the capacity for storing files, by limiting the space that would be used for storing music.
+As both already supported by its larger relatives and suggested by its design, the Shuffle can also be used as a USB flash drive – a feature further facilitated by the dropping of "Macintosh" (HFS Plus) format: all Shuffles are formatted to FAT32 regardless of the operating system used for restoring them. iTunes also allowed users to reserve part of the capacity for storing files, by limiting the space that would be used for storing music.